Nazulka/Poster-Panda/README.md

 ## Code

 * John CI - for helping me to restore my worksapace.
-* Sean CI - for helping to debug the code to automatically create a wishlist for the new users
+* Sean CI - for helping to debug the code to automatically create a wishlist for new users.
-* Owl-carousel custom navigation arrows are from this [tutorial](https://www.freakyjolly.com/owl-carousel-2-customize-navigation-next-prev-arrows/)
+* Owl-carousel custom navigation arrows are from this [tutorial](https://www.freakyjolly.com/owl-carousel-2-customize-navigation-next-prev-arrows/).

 ## Content

-* The website was inspired by CI Project- Boutique Ado
+* The website was inspired by CI Project- Boutique Ado.
-* The website design was inspired by [Desenio](https://desenio.co.uk/)
+* The website design was inspired by [Desenio](https://desenio.co.uk/).
-* All images are taken from [Unsplash](https://unsplash.com/) and [Pexels](https://www.pexels.com/)
+* All images are taken from [Unsplash](https://unsplash.com/), [Shutterstock](https://www.shutterstock.com/home) and [Pexels](https://www.pexels.com/).
-* Some of the poster descriptions are from [Poster Store](https://posterstore.co.uk/)
+* Some of the posters descriptions were inspired by [Poster Store](https://posterstore.co.uk/).
-* Favicon icon is from [ICONS8](https://icons8.com/)
+* Favicon icon is from [ICONS8](https://icons8.com/).

 ## Acknowledgements

 * I would like to thank my mentor Excellence Ilesanmi for his continuous support and guidance.
-* Big thanks to all tutors from Tutor Support.
+* Big thanks to all tutors from Tutor Support for their patience and help.
 * Thanks to the wonderful Slack community for their time and sharing their knowledge!
 * A big thank you to my family and friends for their enormous support!